May 11, 2019

 Fostered In: Rhondda, South Wales

-Rocky is a 4-month old crossbreed puppy who is being fostered in RCT, South Wales.
-He is a wonderful, well rounded little bundle of mischief and fun.
-As with all young puppies, he has a battery life of around 30 minutes and needs a good hour to re-charge.
-When not sleeping he plays, eats and gets in to mischief.
+Lola is a wonderful, well rounded little bundle of mischief and fun.
+As with all young puppies, she has a battery life of around 30 minutes and needs a good hour to re-charge.
+When not sleeping she plays, eats and gets in to mischief.
 You will need to make sure you home is puppy proof and you love puppy kisses!

-People – Rocky loves all humans.
-He does not live with young children at present.
-Rocky accepts all visitors without hesitation and is happy to play with and be cuddled by everyone.
+People – Lola loves all of her humans except little toddlers who frighten her.
+She does not live with young children at present.
+Lola excepts all visitors without hesitation and is happy to play with and be cuddled by everyone.

-Dogs – Rocky currently lives in a foster home full of dogs young and old and he interacts well with them all
+Dogs – Lola currently lives in a foster home full of dogs young and old and she interacts well with them all.

-In the home – Rocky doesn’t like being left on his own for long periods and needs another dog for company.
-As a young puppy, Rocky is not housetrained although he is starting to stick to a pattern.
-He does not distinguish between soft toys and electric cables so your home will need to be puppy proof.
-He sleeps in him own space and settles well at night.
+In the home – As a young puppy, Lola is not housetrained although she is starting to stick to a pattern.
+She does not distinguish between soft toys and electric cables so your home will need to be puppy proof.
+She sleeps in her own space and settles well at night.

-Out and about – Rocky is still too young to have ventured outdoors except for the garden which he loves.
+Out and about – Lola is still too young to have ventured outdoors.

 Please remember, if you have a dog and it is not neutered, it is against our policies to re-home a dog with you.
 We will not accept full time working homes for puppies.
 If you live in a flat we will be asking about your experience of puppy training in a flat.

-Rocky is chipped, vaccinated and up to date with his flea and worming treatment.
-He is too young to be neutered so it is a condition of adoption that his adopters arrange to have him neutered as soon as he is old enough.
+Lola is chipped, vaccinated and up to date with her flea and worming treatment.
+Lola is too young to be neutered so it is a condition of adoption that her adopters arrange to have her neutered as soon as he is old enough.
 A discount voucher is available and follow up checks will be done.
-It is a condition of adoption that Rocky attends puppy socialisation classes and you will be asked about classes available in your area.
-Potential adopters will be expected to travel to meet him in him foster home in Rhondda, South Wales
+It is a condition of adoption that Lola attends puppy socialisation classes and you will be asked about classes available in your area.
+Potential adopters will be expected to travel to meet her in her foster home in the Rhondda, South Wales.

 More Details